johnshearing/beemocracy/Beemocracy2.0.md

 And if IOG sponsors a proposal then they certainly have enough ADA to get it past the DRep process before passing it through the Constitutional Committee.

 I don't think the designers of CIP-1694 intended to create a governance by jury system.
 Rather I think they were just guided by the constraints as they worked through the problems and arrived at governance by jury (the CC) without ever intending to do it.
-This is the same conclusion the bees arrived at although the CC is centralized while the bees have a decentralized and randomized method of selecting the jury.
+This is the same conclusion the bees arrived at although the CC is centralized while the bees have a decentralized and randomized method of selecting the jury which evolved over millions of years.
 I think we are already seeing natural selection at work in Cardano governance and it is already evolving towards the type of collective decision making that nature selects for.

 The reason I think this is the case is because that is exactly what happened to me when trying to apply what I learned about bee governance to CIP-1694

 Not every honey bee gets to vote.
 Only those bees (the scouts) active in collecting first hand information get the opportunity to form a quorum.
-This is what I was trying to apply to the representative democracy as presented in CIP-1694.
+This is what I was trying to apply to the "representative democracy" as presented in CIP-1694.
 Beemocracy1.0 was trying to change CIP-1694 such that ADA holders would be required to delegate on each and every governance issue that they cared about and that delegators would be able to see clearly which DReps knew the most about the governance issue and presented an onchain locked vote to receive the ADA delegation.

 It quickly became clear to me that large ADA holders will have complete control of governance and that they would be incentivized to destroy the protocol for short term gains.
 So Beemocracy2.0 was imagined where decentralized and randomized juries would be selected based on the anonymous reputation gained through community service and tracked on chain by digital signatures.
 So I bumbled onto governance by jury just like the bees did.
 I certainly didn't design it - rather I just followed the constraints of the problem with guidance from the bees.